A raw food diet involves eating mainly unprocessed whole, plant-based foods. It can help with weight loss and has other benefits as well.

 However, the diet has some disadvantages:

-- Digestive problems can arise, such as irritable bowel syndrome (IBS), but this may improve after a while.
+- Digestive problems can arise, such as gas or cramping, but this may improve after a while.

-- Weight loss may not benefit everyone, and some people will have to work hard to keep up the number of calories they need.
+- Weight loss may not be healthful for everyone, and some people will have to work hard to keep up the number of calories they need.

 - As with other diets, following a raw food diet requires organization and preparation to ensure an adequate intake of essential nutrients.

 People following any plant-based diet must take care to get all the nutrients they need, as some nutrients are much more common in animal products.

 Essential nutrients that people should consider include protein, vitamin B-12, iron, calcium, some omega-3 fatty acids, and vitamin D. Followers of the raw food diet often discourage the use of supplements.

 High levels of tHcy can increase the risk of cardiovascular problems.
 Females who followed the raw food diet for over 3 years experienced irregularities in their menstrual cycle.